edgeworx/docs/content/en/docs/more/maintenance.md

 this effectively creates a new node.
 You would also need to re-deploy any microservices.
 Please contact [Darcy Support](mailto:support@darcy.ai) if you need assistance with a node outside the deferred maintenance window.

+## Impact

+### Zero-Impact Maintenance

+Zero-Impact Maintenance, as you might expect, has zero impact on service availability.
+Most often, this type of maintenance is to improve backend services or infrastructure.
+If there are user-facing changes, you will be able to find information on those changes in the [changelog](/docs/more/changelog).

+### Service-Impact Maintenance

+During _Service-Impact Maintenance_, there is interruption to service.

+- Darcy Cloud Portal will be unavailable.
+A visit to [cloud.darcy.ai](https://cloud.darcy.ai) in your browser will return an "Undergoing Maintenance" page.
+- Darcy Cloud API routes will return a `503/Service Unavailable` HTTP status code.
+- `edgectl` commands will return an error.

+{{<info>}}
+During Service-Impact Maintenance, applications and microservices running on your nodes **will not be affected**.
+They will continue to operate as normal.
+But you will not be able to push any changes to those applications via Darcy Cloud during the maintenance period.
+{{</info>}}

+Any user-facing changes from the update will be noted in the [changelog](/docs/more/changelog).

 ## Schedule